Which of the following correctly lists the levels of organization... | Channels for Pearson+

 1

-Understand that the levels of organization in the human body describe how biological structures are arranged from the simplest to the most complex.
+Understand that biological organization in organisms is hierarchical, meaning it progresses from simpler to more complex structures.

-Begin with the simplest level, which is the 'Cell'.
+Identify the simplest level of organization, which is the 'Cell'.
 Cells are the basic structural and functional units of life.

-Next, recognize that 'Tissues' are groups of similar cells that work together to perform a specific function.
+Recognize that 'Tissues' are the next level, formed by groups of similar cells working together to perform a specific function.

-Following tissues, 'Organs' are structures composed of two or more tissue types that work together to perform specific, complex functions.
+Acknowledge that 'Organs' are composed of multiple tissue types that work together to perform specific functions within the body.

-After organs, 'Organ Systems' consist of different organs that work closely together to accomplish a common purpose.
+Understand that 'Organ Systems' consist of different organs that collaborate to carry out complex functions necessary for the organism's survival.

-Finally, the most complex level is the 'Organism', which is a living being that has a cellular structure and can independently perform all physiologic functions necessary for life.
+Finally, recognize that the 'Organism' is the most complex level, representing the complete living entity capable of independent existence.

 Watch next